lizziewilliams09/Physics-BSc-Coding-Exercises/SIRS Epidemic Model Simulation/README.md

-# Game of Life and SIRS Simulations
+# SIRS Model for Epidemics Spreading

-This folder contains Python scripts, data files, and graphs for simulating the **Game of Life (GoL)** and **SIRS epidemic model**.
-It includes animations, data generation scripts, analysis, and visualisation.
-This project demonstrates skills in simulating cellular automata, stochastic processes, handling periodic boundary conditions, bootstrap error analysis, and producing reproducible visualisations
+This folder contains Python scripts, data files, and graphs for simulating the **SIRS epidemic model**.
+It includes an animation, data generation scripts, analysis, and visualisation.
+This project demonstrates skills in stochastic processes, bootstrap error analysis, and producing reproducible plots and visualisations.

 > Developed as part of my *Modelling and Visualisation* course during my BSc in Theoretical Physics, and is included here in my Physics BSc Coding Exercises portfolio.

-## **Overviews of Models**
+## **Overviews of Model**

-### **Game of Life (GoL)**

-The Game of Life is a 2D cellular automaton where each cell on a grid can be either alive or dead.
-The state of each cell evolves over discrete time steps according to simple rules based on its neighbours:

-1. A live cell with fewer than 2 or more than 3 live neighbours dies (underpopulation or overpopulation).
-2. A dead cell with exactly 3 live neighbours becomes alive (reproduction).
-   This simple set of rules produces complex patterns and behaviours, including oscillators, gliders, and stable structures.

-### **SIRS Epidemic Model**

 The SIRS model simulates the spread of an infection across a population arranged on a 2D grid.
 Each individual can be in one of three states: